 Long term, low dose exposure to the herbicide atrazine resulted in increased body weight and increased insulin resistance in rats.
 Those rats that were exposed and also ate a high-fat diet showed exacerbated weight gain and insulin resistance (Lim et al. 2009).
 Fish exposed to atrazine developed high blood glucose levels-- the higher the dose, the higher the glucose.
 Seven days after the exposure was removed, blood glucose levels went back to normal.
 (Other studies have found this same pattern in fish exposed to other pesticides as well) (Blahova et al. 2014).

-A fungicide, tolylfluanid, used in paint and on fruit crops, has been shown to promote the formation of fat cells as well as induce insulin resistance in fat cells.
+A fungicide, tolylfluanid, used in paint and on fruit crops, commonly detected in Europe, has been shown to promote the formation of fat cells as well as induce insulin resistance in fat cells.
 These findings raise a concern that this chemical, an endocrine disruptor, could disrupt metabolism and contribute to the development of diabetes (Sargis et al. 2012).
 Further investigation shows that tolylfluanid alters fat cell function by activating the glucocorticoid receptor, which plays an important role in controlling metabolism.
 This mechanism may be a new way that chemicals could promote metabolic diseases such as diabetes and obesity (Neel et al. 2013).
 Mice exposed to tolylfluanid had more weight gain, higher total fat mass, glucose intolerance, and increased insulin resistance (Reginer et al. 2014).

 When researchers exposed fat cells to imidacloprid, a neonicotinoid insecticide (now restricted in Europe due to bee colony collapse disorder), they found that there was increased fat accumulation in these cells (Park et al. 2013).
 When they exposed fat, liver, and muscle cells to this insecticide, they found that there was increased insulin resistance.
 Essentially, the exposed cells did not take up as much glucose as unexposed cells did (Kim et al. 2013).